kjaer5555/mdasm-2024/groupR_summary.md

 ### 3.1 Photo quality

 Due to the fact that the photos have been taken with a smartphone device, their quality varies across the data set.
 About two thirds of the photos are either not focused well, or there is a reflection of the flash which has "burned" some pixels, making them completely white.
-On some there are hairs which interfere with the lesion, making it hard to determine its exact borders.
-And in some occasions the lesion has raised sections making it impossible for the camera to have the whole of it focused, resulting in a blur in certain sections.
+On some of the pictures there are hairs which interfere with the lesion, making it hard to determine its exact borders.
+And finally in some occasions the lesion has raised sections making it impossible for the camera to have the whole of it focused, resulting in a blur in certain sections.

 ### 3.2	Metadata analysis